jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         the formation of strong chemical and mechanical bonds between tooth and porcelain.</p>\n"
     - question: Are all veneers of porcelain?
       answer: "<p>No!
-They can also be made of composite resins by direct technique, in a single session and without the intervention of the dental laboratory, however; they are much less aesthetic, less resistant and have a shorter shelf life than ceramic ones.
+They can also be made of composite resins by direct technique, in a single session and without the intervention of the dental laboratory;
+        however, they are much less aesthetic, less resistant and have a shorter shelf life than ceramic ones.
 The latters can remain up to 20 years in the mouth.</p>\n"
     - question: If by smiling I show a large amount of gum, what can be done?
       answer: "<p>It depends on the case and its etiology.
 If the cause of the gingival